 2. Enable GPS (on Android Settings, no Google locations service).

 (on Android you can enable Settings -> Location and Select Mode: High Accuracy or Device Only.

 3. Start Application.
-Ensure you are connected to the 2G/3G/4G/4G+ base station that you wish measure.
-You do not need data plan but need access to network.
-Some phone can record without SIM card also.
+Ensure you are connected to the 2G/3G/4G/5G base station that you wish to measure.
+You do not need a data plan - simply access to a network.
+Some phones have the capability to record without a SIM card.

-On Android you see here information what on your device.
-It depends your phone support what you see on screen.
-This is taken on Sony XZ Phone with Android 7.0.
-Since Android 7+ mostly phones support band recording also.
-All Windows 10 Mobile also support band recording.
+On Android, you can see information from your device.
+The features of your phone dictates what you see on the screen.
+This was taken on a Sony XZ phone with Android 7.0.
+Since Android 7+, most phones support band recording as well.
+All Windows 10 Mobile phones also support band recording.

-GPS: Green = GPS fix OK, Yellow = Initializing, Red = No GPS Fix, try go to outside to get GPS Fix.
+GPS: Green = GPS fix OK, Yellow = Initializing, Red = No GPS Fix, try going outside to get GPS Fix.